Audio and Music Products

 Do you need to edit sound files on your PC?
 Need to remove clicks, pops, and noise from old recordings?
 Need to deal with a variety of file formats or communicate with MIDI/SMDI samplers?
 Don't want to drain your wallet, but do want reverb, extensive EQ, pitch shifting, time compression, harmony, frequency modulation, spectral warping and other neat effects?
 Want to create your own DSP functions or specialized Plug-Ins?
 Bored with zombie corporate sonic tools?
 Need an audio tool as versatile and flexible as a Swiss Army knife?
 Can't wait to do really bizarre and strange things to audio that you never thought were possible?
 Then you owe it to yourself to download a copy of Sample Wrench!
 It's The Tool for Advanced Audio WarpageTM!

 Sample Wrench is a powerful audio sample editor which works with Windows sound cards and a variety of MIDI-based keyboard and rack-mount samplers.
-Edit mono or stereo sounds with 24 bit better than CD quality and fidelity at a price that makes the competition look silly.
+Edit mono or stereo sounds with 24 bit better than CD quality and fidelity at a price that makes the competition look silly (how does free sound?).
 Numerous special effects and processes are at your finger tips.
 Check it out:

 Plus all of the conveniences you've come to expect from a professional program such as floating toolbars, user configurations, directory control, and more.

-Any PC compatible running Windows 95 through 8 with 64 Meg of RAM or more, Pentium II class CPU or higher required.
+Any PC compatible running Windows XP through 10 with 64 Meg of RAM or more.
 Price: FREE.
-If you find it useful please consider a donation to support development.

-Click here to download the latest versionShortcut Guide to Sample Wrench (printable, 160k)
+Click here to download the latest versionShortcut Guide to Sample Wrench (doc)

-Sample Wrench XE makes professional quality audio editing affordable to anyone!
+Sample Wrench XE makes professional quality audio editing simple for everyone!
 Based on its powerful big brother, Sample Wrench XE combines quick response, flexibility, and a host of popular effects into one easy to use package.
 Highly accurate sample viewing is yours at last.
 Don't settle for a crippled editor with limited control or stale presets - take a look at what Sample Wrench XE offers you:

 Also check out our FAQs page for more info.